digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 ### confirmed-date

-The date a tree preservation order is confirmed as being in effect.
+The date a tree preservation order is confirmed as being in effect, and the tree or trees are fully protected.
 This comes after all objections have been considered.

 Write in YYYY-MM-DD format.